plawande/springHibernate/src/main/resources/Notes/join-fetch_working.md

         profile0_.person_id=?
 ~~~

-Okay so 3 queries generated, which is different from case-2 where two queries were generated.
+Okay so 3 queries generated, which is different from case-2 where two queries got generated.
-This is different from case-1 as well as over there 3 queries were generated but different.
+This is different from case-1 as well as over there 3 queries got generated but different.
 What on Earth is happening?

 So let's boil down.